 Funding is also available to help students and midwives to travel to placements, and priority will be given to those taking place within the four nations of UK.
 The Iolanthe Midwifery Trust is encouraging students to seek elective placements in a part of the UK that presents a contrast to (or builds upon) their prior experience, for example in urban areas, rural areas or within specific communities.

 We do not fund placements with commercial/for-profit travel organisations such as ‘Work the World’.
-Please carefully the downloadable guidance for each award, which includes what Iolanthe would be looking for in applications involving travel abroad.
+Please carefully read the downloadable guidance for each award, which includes what Iolanthe would be looking for in applications involving travel abroad.

 Academic courses